Happy Mardi Gras!

 Preventing Mardi Gras Injuries

 Like any other event that involves crowds and alcohol, Mardi Gras has led to its fair share of accidents.
-Last year, 28 people were injured in New Orleans when a drunk driver plowed into a crowd of revelers, and 17 people were injured during a Mardi Gras celebration in Alabama when a driver drove onto the sidewalk.
+A few years ago, 28 people were injured in New Orleans when a drunk driver plowed into a crowd of revelers, and 17 people were injured during a Mardi Gras celebration in Alabama when a driver drove onto the sidewalk.
 In Louisiana, it is the deadliest holiday of the year, and as many bars offer Mardi Gras themed celebrations, overindulgence can become a problem anywhere, not just New Orleans.

 If you’re planning to go out tonight, here are some tips to keep in mind throughout your celebrations: